tilludotco/.github/profile/README.md

     </picture>
 </div>

-<h3 align="center">A fintech platform with a mobile app offering secure payments and real-time insights for small businesses and individuals in Madagascar.</h3>
+<h3 align="center">A fintech platform with a mobile app offering secure payments and real-time insights for businesses and individuals in Madagascar.</h3>